 TIP – Don’t try to please everyone – it seldom works as you may not really know what they want anyway!

-Christmas is stressful – it brings mess, people, noise, a break from the daily routine, more food, and more stuff everywhere – and this can cause mayhem, not to mention a LOT of post Christmas clutter that you could really do without.
+The Holiday season is stressful – it brings mess, people, noise, a break from the daily routine, more food, and more stuff everywhere (ahem: Christmas cards!) – and this can cause mayhem, not to mention a LOT of post Christmas clutter that you could really do without.